pydio/pydio-doc-developer-guide/0_manual/3_demo-simple-flow.md

  - Watch for PDF files
  - Uploaded in a specific folder
  - Tag them automatically
- - Send an email to all users with role « Reviewers » if file is bigger than 500KB
+ - Email all users with role «Reviewers» if file is bigger than 500KB

 It is the first of a sery that will be dedicated to Cells Flows features.